bfelger/bfelger.github.io/pages/resurrecting-rom/pt-1-compile-gcc.md

       |                           long unsigned int
 ```

 This being legacy C, there is an assumption that all sizes fit in an `int`, so that is what `sizeof()` returned.
 With the introduction of 64-bit computing, however, `sizeof()` needed more flexibility.
-The C90 standard fixed this by introducing `size_t`, an implementation-defined value intended to accomodate the actual, platform-specific range of valid sizes. `sizeof()` was changed to return this type instead of `int`.
+The C90 standard fixed this by introducing `size_t`, an implementation-defined value intended to accommodate the actual, platform-specific range of valid sizes. `sizeof()` was changed to return this type instead of `int`.

 But that means that using the `%d` (signed integer) specifier on systems where `size_t` is a 32-bit unsigned long integer is wrong.
 On those systems, you would have to use `%lu`.
 But that's problematic, too: what about systems that use `uint64_t` for `size_t`?
 They have to use `%llu` as the format specifier.